While this may vary slightly for each doctor on Taro, below is a list of generally covered services. Please ask your specific doctor for more details.

-No, direct primary care (DPC) doctors on Taro do not bill insurance, but you can still join the practice if you have it.
-All patients are eligible for direct primary care.
+No, doctors on Taro do not bill insurance, but you can still join the practice if you have it.
 You can still use your insurance for other medical practices, pharmacies, and hospital visits, as well as for your labs and medications.

 Having health insurance does not always translate to having great access to affordable health care.
 Many patients who have insurance wait weeks to see a doctor or still pay out-of-pocket for expensive urgent care or ER visits.
 DPC eliminates these headaches and provides high-value, affordable primary care that covers 80-90% of your health care needs.

-You do not need insurance to join a direct primary care (DPC) practice.
-In fact, many DPC doctors go above and beyond to help uninsured patients manage costs.
+You do not need insurance to join a doctor on Taro.
+In fact, many doctors on Taro go above and beyond to help uninsured patients manage their costs.
 They contract directly with vendors to help their patients get discounted prices for medications, labs, blood work, and imaging like an X-ray or MRI.

 Unfortunately, no. Doctors on Taro do not bill insurance.
 This enables them to spend more time with you, stay available for you, and offer affordable, transparent prices so you’re never surprised.